 Mini Mental State examination scored 30/30.
 Vital signs sitting blood pressure 133/87, pulse rate 90, standing 110/73, pulse rate 90.
 Visual fields were full.
 Extraocular movements were abnormal with limited up and downgaze.
 Horizontal and vertical saccades were hypometric.
 There was a mild loss of facial expression.
 His speech was mildly soft and hoarse.
 His tongue moved somewhat slowly and there was a mild tremor when he extended his tongue.His reflexes were 2+ and symmetrical throughout.
 No pathological reflexes were noted.
 There was moderate rigidity in all four limbs and neck with some cogwheeling bilaterally.
 There was a mild to moderate rest tremor of his left hand and a slight tremor of his right hand in addition to an action tremor of mild degree left greater than right.
 He was able to rise from the chair and walk with no difficulty.
 His stride was normal but there was axial rigidity and loss of arm swing bilaterally.
 A slight hesitation on turning when asked to multitask while he walked.
 There was no sign of ataxia on finger nose or heel shin testing.
 His gait did not appear to be ataxic.
 No dyskinesia was noted.
 No dystonia was noted.

-1. P. Deb-Rinker, D. Ly, A. Jezierski, M. Sikorska, P. R. Walker, J Biol Chem 280, 6257 (2005).

 SUPPLEMENTARY METHODS

 Primary Cell Derivation and Culture

 Potential patients with specific genetic disease and healthy volunteers were informed of the project through poster advertising and referrals through patient advocacy and disease focus organizations (Parkinson’s Institute).
 Potential donors were screened for men and women between the ages of 18 and 75 that had the genetically linked Parkinson’s disease.
-After informed consent was obtained, primary Human dermal fibroblasts (HDF) from the medial arm dermis of a 42-year-old male and a 46-year-old female were obtained by first cleaning the region with an alcohol swab and injecting 2-3 ml of 1% lidocaine with 1:100,000 diluted epinephrine.
+After informed consent was obtained, primary Human dermal fibroblasts (HDF) from the medial arm dermus of a 42-year-old male and a 46-year-old female were obtained by first cleaning the region was cleaned with an alcohol swab and injecting 2-3 ml of 1% lidocaine with 1:100,000 diluted epinephrine.
 Then, a 4 mm dermal specimin was removed with a core punch biopsy instrument and placed in sterile PBS, while the skin defect was closed with a 4-0 nylon suture and covered with a double antibiotic ointment bandage.
 Sutures were removed after 2 weeks.
-The skin tissue biopsy was washed in Ca2+ and Mg2+ free Dulbecco PBS (Invitrogen, Carlsbad, CA) and minced into small pieces before being seeded onto gelatin coated 6-well cell culture flasks (Corning, Acton, MA) containing DMEM/F12 supplemented with 100 IU/ml penicillin, 100 μg/ml streptomycin (Invitrogen), 10% FBS (DMEM/FBS culture media) and cultured at 37oC in 5% CO2.
+The skin tissue biopsy was washed in Ca2+ and Mg2+ free Dulbecco PBS (Invitrogen, Carlsbad, CA) and minced into small pieces before being seeded onto gelatin coated 6-well cell culture flasks (Corning, Acton, MA) containing DMEM/F12 supplemented with 100 IU/ml penicillin, 100 μg/ml streptomycin (Invitrogen), 10% FBS (DMEM/FBS culture media) and cultured at 37C in 5% CO2.
 A minimal amount of culture media was used to promote tissue attachment to the gelatin-coated surface (1ml of culture media per well).
 The media was brought up to 4ml per well once the skin fragments attached and the media was changed every 2 days.
 Once fibroblasts began to migrate out, the attached biopsy fragments and any connected epithelial cells were removed and the fibroblasts were cultured to 80-90% confluence.
 This primary culture was passaged through brief exposure to 0.15% trypsin-EDTA (Invitrogen, Grand Island, NY) and seeded into four gelatin-coated 175cm cell culture flasks with fresh DMEM-F12/FBS culture media.
 These somatic cells were cultured until they reached 90% confluence and subsequently frozen in DMEM/FBS culture media supplemented with 10% dimethyyl sulphoxide (DMSO, Sigma, St. Louis, MO) in aliquots of one million cells per cryovial.
 These somatic cells were thawed as required for reprogramming studies.

 Mouse Embryonic Fibroblast Preparation